-As a junior curator at an art gallery almost 20 years ago I initiated and curated a show of magnificent large watercolor paintings by the under-represented Canadian artist Sveva Caetani from Vernon, BC.
+As a junior curator at an art gallery over 20 years ago I initiated and curated a show of magnificent large watercolor paintings by the under-represented Canadian artist Sveva Caetani from Vernon, BC.
 Canada.

 Sveva Caetani's story from emotional repression to self-expression is so extraordinary, it can encourage all of us to express our authentic truth at any stage of life.